omeka/omeka-s-enduser/README.md

 Omeka S terms:
 - Left-hand navigation: the bar on the left with options for resources, admin, etc.
-- Main work area: center of window, to the right of the left-hand navigation.
+- Main work area: center of window, to the right of the left-hand navigation
-- Drawer: the menus that open from the right.
+- Drawer: the menus that open from the right
 - Admin dashboard
 - Modules
 - Properties